-For the small grants (Empowerment grants up to EUR 25,000) a lighter/ adapted version of these types of criteria apply.
+For the small grants (empowerment grants up to €25,000) a lighter / adapted version of these types of criteria apply.

-Step 1: Eligibility or Threshold Criteria
+Step 1: Threshold Criteria

-The eligibility criteria are minimum standards that all applications for Voice grants must meet.
+The threshold criteria are minimum standards that all applications for Voice grants must meet.
 The criteria are as follows:

 - a.
-Applications can only be submitted by organisations which possess national legal registration and a bank account in the applicant's organisation name -even if just opened for the purpose of Voice. - b.
-The project needs to address one or more of the impact themes: - improving access to (productive) resources (finance, land and water) and employment - improving access to social services, health and education in particular - fostering space for political participation - c.
-The project benefits two or more of the following target groups: - People living with disabilities - Women facing exploitation, abuse, violence - Age discriminated vulnerable groups notably the young and elderly - Indigenous groups and ethnic minorities - d.
-As a sudden opportunity or threat cannot be influenced by one organisation or entity exclusively, an application to address a sudden opportunity must include collective actions through a consortium or a network. - e.
-The project's geographical coverage(s) is only preferred the following provinces in Indonesia: DKI Jakarta, West Java, Central Java, East Java, West Nusa Tenggara, East Nusa Tenggara, South Sulawesi.
+Applications can only be submitted by organisations which possess legal registration/recognition and a bank account in the applicant's name -even if just opened for the purpose of Voice. - b.
+Except for empowerment grants, applications are only open to locally registered entities in Laos5, - c.
+The project will need to address one or more of the impact themes: - improving access to (productive) resources (finance, land and water) and employment - improving access to social services, health and education in particular - fostering space for citizen participation: - d.
+The project will benefit one or more of the following target groups - People living with disabilities - Lesbian, gay, bisexual, trans-gender, intersex (LGBTI) people - Women facing exploitation, abuse, violence - Age discriminated vulnerable groups notably the young and elderly - Indigenous groups and ethnic minorities